Rsemane/ESXI-on-Azure-VM/Deployment.md

 ![InstallESXi](images/Installing-ESXI-6.png)

-**Info: if you did not follow Step 7 : Enable Nested Virtualization, you will get the screenshot below**
+**Info: if you did not follow Step 7 : Enable Nested Virtualization, you will get the screenshot below.
+Click **Enter** to continue.
+You will be able to continue the installation but you will blocked later on while creating VMs on ESXi.**

 ![InstallESXi](images/ErrorMessage-InstallingESXiifnestedvirtnotenabled.png)